Taylor and the SIU-Edwardsville Cougars host conference foe Eastern Illinois - WTOP News

 Edwardsville, Illinois; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Ray’Sean Taylor and the SIU-Edwardsville Cougars host Kinyon Hodges and the Eastern Illinois Panthers in OVC action Saturday.
+BOTTOM LINE: Kinyon Hodges and the Eastern Illinois Panthers visit Ray’Sean Taylor and the SIU-Edwardsville Cougars on Saturday.

-The Cougars are 8-3 in home games.
-SIU-Edwardsville has a 3-1 record in one-possession games.
+The Cougars have gone 8-3 at home.
+SIU-Edwardsville is ninth in the OVC shooting 32.1% from deep, led by Lamar Wright shooting 41.5% from 3-point range.

-The Panthers are 4-9 against OVC opponents.
-Eastern Illinois has a 5-11 record against teams over .500.
+The Panthers have gone 4-9 against OVC opponents.
+Eastern Illinois averages 12.6 turnovers per game and is 7-9 when turning the ball over less than opponents.

 TOP PERFORMERS: Taylor is averaging 15.5 points and 1.5 steals for the Cougars.
-Shamar Wright is averaging 1.2 made 3-pointers over the last 10 games for SIU-Edwardsville.
+Damarco Minor is averaging 12.7 points over the last 10 games for SIU-Edwardsville.

-Cameron Haffner is shooting 40.0% from beyond the arc with 1.4 made 3-pointers per game for the Panthers, while averaging 6.7 points.
-Hodges is averaging 11.2 points over the past 10 games for Eastern Illinois.
+Yaakema Rose Jr. is averaging 9.4 points, 3.5 assists and 1.7 steals for the Panthers.
+Hodges is averaging 11.2 points over the last 10 games for Eastern Illinois.

 LAST 10 GAMES: Cougars: 6-4, averaging 70.1 points, 34.1 rebounds, 11.7 assists, 6.8 steals and 3.2 blocks per game while shooting 41.4% from the field.
 Their opponents have averaged 68.0 points per game.